shadowfax92/chat-heads/README.md

 ##Code structure
 - Lastest version of the code is present here.
-Before this version, I had two other versions v1 and v2.
+Before this version, I had two other versions [chat_heads_v1](https://github.com/shadowfax92/CH_Android) and [chat_heads_v2](https://github.com/shadowfax92/CH_v3).
 Both of these versions where separate repositories.
-So, to unify all code under a single directory, I have added the two versions (along with their .git folder) in a separate sub-directory name chat_heads_v1, chat_heads_v2 respectively.
+So, to unify all code under a single directory, I have added the two versions in a separate sub-directory name chat_heads_v1, chat_heads_v2 respectively.
 Sorry for the inconvenience.

 ##Screen shots
 ![Alt text](/../master/screenshots/49e4e967eaa8f85172c7fd3d404ef296.png?raw=true "chat heads in home screen")